What is the Best Time for a Yangtze River Cruise? - April, May, September and October for Most Comfortable Weather & Beautiful Sceneries

-Three Gorges.
-The climate in these months is the most pleasant, with less rainfall and more sunny days.
-Yangtze River has a lot to offer during these times: lush vegetation on both sides of the river, green mountains, clear waters, and the cutting-edge
+There is no doubt that the four months are the best time to have a cruise on the Yangtze River for the nicest experience.
+The climate in these months is the most pleasant, with moderate temperature, less rainfall and a lot of sunny days.
+Besides, Yangtze River has a lot to offer during these times: lush vegetation on both sides of the river, green mountains, clear waters, and the cutting-edge

 Three Gorges Dam ...